DistrictOfJoban/JCM-Docs/docs/dev/scripting/index.md

-# Scripting Documentation
+# JCM Scripting
+!!! warning "Work In Progress"
+    Please note that full feature parity with scripting from NTE is still not complete.
+You may explore around the documentation and see if scripting at the current stage meets your need.

 JCM Scripting is a feature introduced in **JCM v2.0.0**, it serves as a testbed for scripting in MTR 4.
 One may consider this as an unofficial continuation of the scripting feature in [Nemo Transit Expansion](https://modrinth.com/mod/mtr-nte).

-!!! warning "Work In Progress"
-    Please note that feature parity with NTE is still not complete.

 ## Introduction
 ### What is Scripting in JCM?
-Essentially it allows you to use JavaScript to insert custom logic into the game, which will be executed and widens the possibilities of the MTR Mod.
+Essentially it allows you to use **JavaScript** to insert custom logic into the game, which will be executed and widens the possibilities of the MTR Mod.

 To understand scripting in JCM, we should understand **Script Type** first.